moliver28/research-handbook/content/handbook/solutions-architects/processes/_index.md

 - What collaboration or governance opportunities exist?
 - What security or compliance inefficiencies exist?

-_Qualification criteria typically involves both Business requirements and Technical Functional/Non-Functional requirements *(i.e, Functional requirements explain how the system must work, while non functional requirements explain how the system should perform._
+[^footnote-01]: _Qualification criteria typically involve both Business requirements and Technical Functional/Non-Functional requirements (i.e, Functional requirements explain how the system must work, while non functional requirements explain how the system should perform.)_

 Once a technical discovery has been completed, SA will work within the account team to solidify a path forward (will the customer proceed with a purchase, trial, proof of value?) and idenitfy the corresponding metrics that will be used to determine the success of the evaluation.